nonkloq/ml-from-scratch/README.md

 # Machine Learning Algorithms From Scratch

-This repository contains implementations of several machine learning algorithms from scratch.
-The implementations are done in Python and use only basic libraries like NumPy, Pandas, and Matplotlib...
+Implementations of several machine learning algorithms from scratch.
+The implementations are done in Python by only using basic libraries like NumPy, Pandas, and Matplotlib...

 ## Notebooks

 The following notebooks are included: